uoy-im-aitt/aitt-w4-vr/README.md

 > **Note** As you're working as a group, you might want to push your code to multiple personal git repos at the end of the practical so you all have a copy.
 If you'd like to know how to do this, just ask one of the teaching staff and we'll show you.

-Once you've opened the project, open up the ```Island Scene``` in the ```Scenes``` folder.
+Once you've opened the project, open up the ```Island``` Scene in the ```Practical Assets``` folder.
 You'll see a pop-up asking you to confirm some settings.
 Click ```Accept All```.
 Next, run the scene.
 You should find yourself in VR on the island!
 You should be able to look around and see two gloved hands where the controllers are held.

 > ***Warning*** If the scene doesn't run, you might need to open the SteamVR Input Window (found under ```Window > SteamVRInput``` in the menu) and press the ```Save and Generate``` button.